ShaonMajumder/ClipMaster/README.md

 # ClipMaster
-Collection of scripts to edit video.
+A growing stand-alone library to mass produce and edit videos.